Douglas H. Ginsburg

-Douglas Howard Ginsburg (born May 25, 1946) is an American jurist and academic who serves as a senior judge on the United States Court of Appeals for the District of Columbia Circuit.
-He was appointed to that court in October 1986 by President Ronald Reagan, and served as its chief judge from July 2001 until February 2008.
-In October 1987, Reagan announced his intention to nominate Ginsburg as an associate justice of the United States Supreme Court, but withdrew his name from consideration before being formally nominated, after his earlier marijuana use created controversy.
+Douglas Howard Ginsburg (born May 25, 1946) is an American lawyer and jurist serving as a senior United States circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit.
+He is also a professor of law at the Antonin Scalia Law School of George Mason University.

+Ginsburg was appointed to the D.C.
+Circuit in 1986 by President Ronald Reagan, and he served as its chief judge from 2001 to 2008.
+In 1987, Reagan announced his intention to nominate Ginsburg as an associate justice of the U.S. Supreme Court.
+Ginsburg withdrew his name from consideration two weeks later in the wake of news reports that he had smoked marijuana in the past.
+Reagan instead nominated Anthony Kennedy.

 Ginsburg took senior status in October 2011, and joined the faculty of New York University School of Law in January 2012.
-In 2013, he left NYU and began teaching at George Mason University Scalia Law School.
-He is the author of numerous scholarly works on antitrust and constitutional law.
+In 2013, he left NYU and began teaching at George Mason University.
+He is the author of scholarly works on U.S. antitrust law and constitutional law.

 Early life and education

-Ginsburg was born in Chicago in 1946 to Katherine (née Goodmont) and Maurice Ginsburg.
-He graduated from the Latin School of Chicago in 1963, then attended Cornell University.
-After dropping out in 1965 due to "boredom", he invested in and helped run Operation Match, an early computer dating service based in Boston, Massachusetts.
-Ginsburg returned to Cornell in 1968 after selling the company and graduated with a Bachelor of Science degree in 1970.
+Ginsburg was born on May 25, 1946, in Chicago, Illinois, to Katherine (née Goodmont) and Maurice Ginsburg.
+After graduating from the Latin School of Chicago in 1963, he entered Cornell University as a classics major.
+He dropped out in 1965 due to "boredom" and co-founded Operation Match, an early computer dating service based in Boston, Massachusetts.
+Ginsburg sold the company in 1968 and returned to Cornell, graduating in 1970 with a Bachelor of Science degree in industrial relations.

-Ginsburg then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review along with future judge Frank Easterbrook.
-He graduated in 1973 with a Juris Doctor and membership in the Order of the Coif.
+Ginsburg then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review along with future federal judge Frank Easterbrook and future billionaire businessman David Rubenstein.
+He graduated in 1973 with a J.D. degree and membership in the Order of the Coif.